datacarpentry/shell-genomics/_episodes/04-redirection.md

 ## Searching files

-We showed a little how to search within a file using `less`.
+We discussed in a previous episode how to search within a file using `less`.
 We can also search within files without even opening them, using `grep`.
 Grep is a command-line utility for searching plain-text files for lines matching a specific set of characters (sometimes called a string) or a particular pattern